RWGregory/RWGregory/README.md

 I'm Ryan Gregory, a web developer focused on enabling contractors, artists, artisans, small businesses and freelancers to organize their operations and simplify their communication with clients.
-I work primarily with Next JS because it's expressive and flexible allowing me to delivery rich, optimized, accessible content easily.
+I work primarily with Next.js because it's expressive and flexible approach to full stack development allowing me to delivery rich, optimized, accessible content easily.

+My strongest programming language is Typescript.
+I'm currently tinkering with languages like Elixir, F#, C#, PHP, and Rust.

-I'm working to deepen my knowledge of Web Components, Framework Design, and WASM/WASI.
-In addition to my current React/Typescript stack, I would would also welcome opportunitites to work with Qwik, Lit, SolidJS or Elixir/Phoenix (I ❤ THE BEAM).
+I'm working to deepen my knowledge of Web Components, framework design, and WASM/WASI.
+In addition to my current React/Typescript stack, technologies I am interested in exploring are frameworks like Qwik, Lit, SolidJS, .NET Core with Blazor, Laravel, and Phoenix.

+My long-term learning goals are systems and network programming and deepening my knowledge of the main branches of discrete mathematics.

 I also teach people how to play music, most often on the violin, and I play viola with the Atlanta Opera.